tweag/python-monorepo-example/content/blog/2022-04-11-existential-optics.md

 This says that a `Lens s a` allows us to lift a function `a -> f a` to a function `s -> f s` for any possible functor `f`.

-I would argue that it is harder to understand what this encoding is describing.
-The key insight is that the explicit encoding can be recovered with a wise choice of `f`.
+I would argue that it is harder to understand what the encoding is describing.
+The functionalities provided by the explicit encoding could be recovered with a wise choice of `f`.
 For example, when `f = Identity` we get a function `(a -> a) -> (s -> s)` which allows us to edit the content.
 Similarly, if we choose `f = Const a`, we get a function `(a -> a) -> s -> a`; applying this to the identity function, we get back our `get :: s -> a` function.

 What we gain, though, is a massive improvement with respect to composability.
 Now, we can use just function composition, i.e. `.`, to compose lenses.

 It also generalizes quite well to some other types of optics, but not as well as one might hope; see for example how the definition of [`Prism`](https://hackage.haskell.org/package/lens-5.1/docs/Control-Lens-Prism.html#t:Prism) in the [`lens`](https://hackage.haskell.org/package/lens) library differs.

 ### Profunctor encoding

 The encoding which is commonly used for new optics libraries is the so-called profunctor encoding.
 The main idea is to quantify the encoding, not over functors, but profunctors instead.

 ```haskell
 data Lens s a